Superconductivity by Berry connection from many-body wave functions: revisit to Andreev$-$Saint-James reflection and Josephson effect: Introduction

-The organization of the present work is as follows; in Section~\ref{sec2}, the modification of Maxwell's equations in the presence of the Berry connection from many-body wave functions is explained.
-In Section~\ref{sec3}, the modification of the magnetic energy part of the Ginzburg-Landau theory and its consequences are discussed.
-Supercurrent flow in the new and standard theories are compared in Section~\ref{sec3.5}.
+The organization of the present work is as follows; Supercurrent flow in the new and standard theories are compared in Section~\ref{sec3.5}.
 In Section~\ref{sec4}, the Andreev$-$Saint-James reflection is revisited.
 In Section~\ref{sec5}, the Josephson effect is revised.
-Lastly, we conclude the present work in Section~\ref{sec6}.
+The conclusion of the present work is presented in Section~\ref{sec6}.
+The modification of Maxwell's equations in the presence of the Berry connection from many-body wave functions, and its consequences in the Ginzburg-Landau theory is given in Appendices, to preserve the flow of the explanation on the Andreev$-$Saint-James reflection and the Josephson effect.